Dimeji Bankole: Personal life

 Dimeji Bankole divorced his first wife, Olaitan Bankole in 2017.
 This made him a much sought after bachelor in the circle of eligible spinsters within and outside Nigeria for a while.
 He got married again on 15 January 2021, to Miss Aisha Shinkafi Saidu, according to Islamic rights.

-The wedding was held at Harrow Park, Ahmadu Bello Way, Abuja and it had in attendance several prominent figures including Aminu Tambuwal the current governor of Sokoto state.
+The wedding was held at Harrow Park, Ahmadu Bello Way, Abuja and it had in attendance several politicians including Aminu Tambuwal then governor of Sokoto state.
 Nigerian musicians Laycon and Timi Dakolo were also present at the event and they thrilled guests with lovely music.

 His bride Miss Aisha Shinkafi Saidu is the step-daughter of the current state governor of Kebbi State, Abubakar Atiku Bagudu.
 She is a lawyer and graduate of the University of Hull in the UK.
 She is a granddaughter of late political heavyweight and onetime head of Nigeria's security organisation Alhaji Umaru Shinkafi, Marafan Sokoto and her mother is Shinkafi's daughter and a sister to the former Governor of Zamfara State, Mahmud Shinkafi.